BACK TO THE BIBLE and TAKING NOTE OF KEY GREEK WORDS USED IN BIBLICAL TEXTS.

 Those who have been born of the Spirit and placed in Christ are living souls.
 The body dies, but the resurrection of the body is certain:

-Whether a natural body or a spiritual body, it's still a body, and there will be no spiritual body before the time of the return of Christ and the resurrection of the body from the dead.
+Whether a natural body or a spiritual body, it's still a body, and there will be no body for the person who has died before the time of the return of Christ and the resurrection of the body from the dead.

 SO WHAT DOES THE NEW TESTAMENT SAY ABOUT WHAT HAPPENS AFTER THE DEATH OF THE BODY and BEFORE THE RESURRECTION OF THE BODY?